SunshineSki/OMR_Net/README.md

 ## Dataset-SCICD2K

-We constructed an SC Image Compression Dataset (SCICD2K), encompassing over 2000 screen content images.
+We constructed an Screen Content Image Compression Dataset (SDU_SCICD2K), encompassing over 2000 screen content images.

 The dataset was divided into three main categories, each containing approximately 700 images.